xiaoyongzi/ckan/doc/administrative-dashboard.rst

 Authorization interface is located at: ``/ckan-admin/authz``

-This page allows you to see and change the users and authorization groups who have 'roles' on the 'System Object'.
+This page allows you to see and change the users who have 'roles' on the 'System Object'.
 In a standard installation, there are four 'roles' which a user can have on the System (or on any object):

 * admin (administrator)